 When you partner with an influencer, you align your business, products, and brand with them.
 If you choose the right influencer, this can increase your brand awareness, expose new customers to your products, and skyrocket your sales.

-Choose the wrong influencer, however, and might find yourself getting #canceled.
-In this section, I’ll show you how to choose the right influencer.
+Choose the wrong influencer, however, and you might find yourself getting #canceled.
+In this section, I’ll show you how to find TikTok influencers.

 1. Know Your Audience